Wizkiller96/WizBot/docs/creds-guide.md

 - Click on the `Add a Bot` button and confirm that you do want to add a bot to this app.
 - **Optional:** Add bot's avatar and description.
 - Copy your Token to `creds.yml` as shown above.
-- Scroll down to the `Privileged Gateway Intents` section and enable both intents.
+- Scroll down to the `Privileged Gateway Intents` section
+    - Enabled the following:
+        - PRESENCE INTENT
+        - SERVER MEMBERS INTENT
+        - MESSAGE CONTENT INTENT

-  These are required for a number of features to function properly, and should both be on.
+These are required for a number of features to function properly, and all should be on.

 ##### Getting Owner ID*(s)*: